zoxpx/pxdocs/content/reference/release-notes/portworx.md

 _User Impact:_ Portworx fails to attach a cloud drive with the following error messages: `Failed to detach disk...`, and `Failed to attach drive...`

-_Recommendations:_ Portworx is working with Microsoft to resolve this issue, in the meantime, we recommend deleting the impacted VM manually in Azure and allowing it to redeploy.
+_Recommendations:_ Portworx is working with Microsoft to resolve this issue, in the meantime, {{<companyName>}} recommends deleting the impacted VM manually in Azure and allowing it to redeploy.

 ## 2.1.1